Cidre Dupont Reserve is aged six months in oak casks which were used to hold Calvados. This aging gives subtlety and excellent complexity.

 is controlled by successive racking.
 The cider is subsequently transferred into

-400 litre (88 imperial gallon) barrels which had held Calvados, where it will
+400-litre barrels which had held Calvados, where it will

 slowly improve for six months.
 The cider is unpasteurised.
 Put into barrels